csc301-fall-2020/team-project-11-malecare-cancer-support/deliverable-1/planning.md

 	the google map API.

 #### Q: What is your testing strategy?
-	We may use CI in our project, using github actions to test auotomatically.
-After creating work flows, we can only change yml file and
-	fhjashjkfkjaslf
+	We may use AVA test framework to write unit test for our javascript code and run the test file using github actions to test auotomatically.
+As well as, we will perform manual operations on the front-end page as much as possible to mock how users use our web-app to make sure there are no operation bugs.

 #### Q5: What are the user stories that make up the MVP?